linssenste/instax-link-web/README.md

 ✨ TL;DR: [https://instax-link-web.vercel.app/](https://instax-link-web.vercel.app/)

-Welcome to Instax Link Web, the rebellious lovechild of the 2,450,984 existing INSTAX apps for printers.
-With our open-source web application, you can use Fujifilm's INSTAX link printers (mini, square, and wide) directly from your browser, no strings attached!
-For now, the square link printer is our star, but mini and wide are eagerly waiting in the wings.
-Powered by the Web Bluetooth API, our app is compatible with the cool kids' club of browsers that embrace cutting-edge tech.
+Welcome to ✨ **Instax Link Web** ✨, the rebellious lovechild of the 2450984 existing INSTAX apps for printers.
+With this open-source web application, you can use Fujifilm's INSTAX link printers ([https://instax.com/mini_link_2/en/](mini), square, and wide) directly from your browser, no strings attached!
+For now, **the square link printer is our star**, but mini and wide are eagerly waiting in the wings.
+Powered by the Web Bluetooth API, this app is compatible with the [https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API#browser_compatibility](cool kids' club of browsers) that embrace cutting-edge tech.

 Crafted with Vue 3 and Vite, and sprinkled with vitest for unit testing, this project is as whimsical as it is functional.